Certifying the Nonexistence of Feasible Path Between Power System Operating Points: Review of the QC Relaxation and Optimization-based Bound Tightening

 With a slight abuse of notation, the QC relaxation substitutes the square, product, and trigonometric terms in~\eqref{OPF formulation} with the variables $w_{ii}$, $w_{lm}$, $c_{lm}$, and $s_{lm}$ in these envelopes as follows:

-Note that the product terms in~\eqref{eq:pik} and~\eqref{eq:qik} are addressed in~\eqref{eq:qc_wik}--\eqref{eq:qc_sik} through a recursive application of \mbox{McCormick} envelopes~\eqref{eq:mccormick}—initially employed on the product of voltage magnitudes to derive $w_{lm}$, which is then extended to encompass the product of $w_{lm}$ and either $\left\langle\cos\left(\theta_{lm} \right)\right\rangle^C$ or $\left\langle\sin\left(\theta_{lm} \right)\right\rangle^S$.
+Note that the product terms in~\eqref{eq:pik} and~\eqref{eq:qik} are addressed in~\eqref{eq:qc_w_c_s} through a recursive application of \mbox{McCormick} envelopes~\eqref{eq:mccormick}.
 The optimization problem~\eqref{eq:qc} is a second-order cone program (SOCP), which is convex and can be solved efficiently using commercial tools (e.g., Gurobi, Mosek, etc.).

-Convex relaxations of the power flow equation have several complementary advantages over applying local optimization methods to the non-convex OPF problem~\eqref{OPF formulation}~\cite{molzahn2017survey}.
+Convex relaxations have several complementary advantages over applying local optimization methods to the non-convex OPF problem~\eqref{OPF formulation}~\cite{molzahn2017survey}.
 In our context, we leverage the fact that infeasibility of the QC relaxation~\eqref{eq:qc} is sufficient to ensure infeasibility of the original non-convex OPF problem~\eqref{OPF formulation}.
 In fact, convex relaxations are the only approach capable of rigorously certifying infeasibility of non-convex OPF problems.